bdunm-dbx/ai_pioneer_2026/02_Agent_Bricks/02_README.md

+# Hands-On Lab: Building Agent Systems with Databricks

-# Agent Bricks Lab: Build, Orchestrate, and Improve Multi-Agent Systems
+## Agent Bricks Lab: Build, Orchestrate, and Improve Multi-Agent Systems

 In this lab, you’ll learn how to create and refine AI agents using **Databricks Agent Bricks**.
+If you are attending the proctored training, several of these agentic components have been pre-created so you can focus on the **Multi-Agent Supervisor**.
+Read Parts 1 & 2 to gain context of the full agentic solution, but please proceed to ⭐⭐Part 3⭐⭐.

-You’ll start by building a **Knowledge Assistant** grounded in company product docs and historical support tickets, then expand it with a **Genie-powered structured data agent**.
-Finally, you’ll orchestrate them together with a **Multi-Agent Supervisor** and guide the system to produce better, user-friendly responses.
+*For those running this lab on your own or if you'd like to learn more about Knowledge Assistants and Genie, you can start by building a **Knowledge Assistant** grounded in company product docs and historical support tickets, then expand it with a **Genie-powered structured data agent**.
+Finally, you’ll orchestrate them together with a **Multi-Agent Supervisor** and guide the system to produce better, user-friendly responses.*

 ---

-## Part 1: Build Your First Knowledge Assistant
+## Part 1: (OPTIONAL) Build Your First Knowledge Assistant
+**THIS HAS BEEN PRE-CREATED FOR THE PROCTORED TRAINING** - Please use the `AI_Pioneer_TechnicalSupport` Knowledge Assistant Agent Brick.
+This serves as a Customer Service/Technical Support Agent which has access to our Telecom company's knowledge base and previous support tickets.

+---

 ### 1.1 Create a Vector Search Index
 - **Why Vector Search?**